-The public is concerned about air quality and sustainability.
-Cotton producers, gin owners, and plant managers are concerned about rising energy prices.
-Both have an interest in cotton gin energy consumption trends.
-Changes in cotton gin energy consumption during the past 50 yr, a period of significant increase in labor productivity, were estimated to determine if replacing man-hours with machinery resulted in increased energy use.
-Data from recent audits and monitoring studies were combined to estimate energy consumption in total and for each of 10 processing or materialshandling functions.
-These values were compared to similar data published nearly 50 yr ago, by region and across the U.S. Bale formation energy consumption had increased because gins now press bales to nearly twice the density compared to the early 1960s.
+The public is concerned about environmental quality and energy sustainability.
+Cotton producers, gin owners and plant managers are concerned about rising energy prices.
+Both have an interest in current cotton gin energy consumption, and may also be interested in how it has changed over time.
+Information from energy audits and from Cotton Incorporated sponsored monitoring studies were combined to estimate the electrical energy consumed per bale for five processing and five materials-handling categories.
+These values were compared to similar data published nearly fifty years ago.
+Though this time period saw a significant increase in labor productivity, replacing man-hours with machinery did not result in increased energy use.
+Bale packing energy consumption increased because gins now press bales to nearly twice the density compared to the early 1960's.
 Other processing categories decreased significantly.
-Most materials-handling categories did not change much, but trash handling had decreased despite the increasing energy burden of more stringent emissions regulations.
-In total, electrical energy consumed per unit of cotton processed decreased by 19% to 34% even as gin processing rates increased three to six fold and mechanization has made labor four to six times more productive.
-This is welcome news when consumers are concerned about the carbon footprint of their apparel.
+Trash handling decreased significantly despite the increasing energy burden of more stringent emissions regulations.
+Other materials-handling categories did not change as much.
+Total electrical energy consumed per unit of cotton processed decreased by 19% to 34% even as gin processing rates have increased three to six fold and as mechanization has made labor four to six times more productive.
+This is welcome news in a day when consumers are concerned about the carbon footprint of their apparel.